On the Descriptive Complexity of Groups without Abelian Normal Subgroups: Introduction

 On graphs, which are binary relational structures, if Spoiler is allowed to pebble two elements per turn, then Spoiler can win on any pair of non-isomorphic graphs.
 However, groups are ternary relational structures (the relation is $\{(a,b,c) : ab=c\}$), so such a game may yield nontrivial insights into the descriptive complexity of finite groups.
 Hella \cite{Hella1989, Hella1993} introduced such games in a more general context, and showed that allowing Spoiler to pebble $q$ elements per round corresponded to the generalized $q$-ary quantifiers of Mostowski \cite{Mostowski1957} and Lindstrom \cite{Lindstrom}.
 When $q=1$, Hella shows that this pebble game is equivalent in power to the $\textsf{FO}$ plus counting logics mentioned above.
 Our focus in this paper is to study the power of the $q=2$-ary game for identifying finite groups.

 \\ \textbf{Main Results.} In this paper, we initiate the study of Hella's $2$-ary Ehrenfeucht--Fra\"iss\'e-style pebble game, in the setting of groups.
-Our main result is that this pebble game efficiently characterizes isomorphism in a class of groups for which isomorphism testing is known to be in $\mathsf{P}$, but only by quite a nontrivial algorithm (see remark below).
+Our main result is that this pebble game efficiently characterizes isomorphism in a class of groups for which isomorphism testing is known to be in $\mathsf{P}$, but only by quite a nontrivial algorithm, which we discuss after stating our result.

-\begin{theorem} Let $G$ be a group with no Abelian normal subgroups (a.k.a.
+\begin{thm} Let $G$ be a group with no Abelian normal subgroups (a.k.a.
 Fitting-free or semisimple), and let $H$ be arbitrary.
-If $G \not \cong H$, then Spoiler has a winning strategy the Ehrenfeucht--Fra\"iss\'e game at the second level of Hella's hierarchy, using $9$ pebbles and $O(1)$ rounds. \end{theorem}
+If $G \not \cong H$, then Spoiler has a winning strategy for the Ehrenfeucht--Fra\"iss\'e game at the second level of Hella's hierarchy, using $7$ pebbles and $7$ rounds. \end{thm}

-In proving \Thm{thm:SemisimpleMain}, we show that with the use of only a few pebbles, Spoiler can effectively force Duplicator to select an isomorphism of $G$ and $H$.

-\begin{remark} Every group $G$ can be written as an extension of its solvable radical $\rad(G)$ by the quotient $G/\rad(G)$, which does not have Abelian normal subgroups.
+Every group $G$ can be written as an extension of its solvable radical $\rad(G)$ by the quotient $G/\rad(G)$, which does not have Abelian normal subgroups.
 As such, the latter class of groups is quite natural, both group-theoretically and computationally.
-Computationally, it has been used in algorithms for general finite groups both in theory (e.g., \cite{Babai1999GroupsSA, BabaiBealsSeress}) and in practice (e.g., \cite{CH03}).
-Isomorphism testing in this family of groups can be solved efficiently in practice \cite{CH03}, and is known to be in $\cc{P}$ through a series of two papers \cite{BCGQ, BCQ}. \end{remark}
+Computationally, it has been used in algorithms for general finite groups both in theory (e.g., \cite{Babai1999GroupsSA,BabaiBealsSeress}) and in practice (e.g., \cite{CH03}).
+Isomorphism testing in this family of groups can be solved efficiently in practice \cite{CH03}, and is known to be in $\mathsf{P}$ through a series of two papers \cite{BCGQ, BCQ}.

-In Section~\ref{sec:coloring} we also complete the picture by giving a Weisfeiler--Leman-style coloring procedure and showing that it corresponds precisely to Hella's $q$-ary pebble games and $q$-ary generalized Lindstrom quantifiers \cite{Lindstrom}.
+In proving \Thm{thm:SemisimpleMain}, we show that with the use of only a few (at most $7$) pebbles, Spoiler can effectively force Duplicator to select an isomorphism of $G$ and $H$.
+We contrast this with the setting of ordinary ($1$-ary) Weisfeiler--Leman (which is equivalent to the $1$-ary pebble game): subsequent to the preprint of our paper \cite{GLGandalf2023}, Brachter improved the current-best upper bound on the classical $1$-ary WL-dimension from the trivial $\log n$ down to $O(\log \log n)$ \cite{BrachterThesis}.
+Furthermore, we do not have any lower bounds on the WL-dimension for semisimple groups.